-Don't wait until a natural disaster is imminent: proactively prepare before the next hurricane, flood, earthquake, wildfire, or severe weather event to help keep yourself, your business, and your employees safe.
+Don't wait until a natural disaster is imminent: Proactively prepare before the next hurricane, flood, earthquake, wildfire or severe weather event to help keep yourself, your business and your employees safe.

-The potential for future surges of infectious diseases could create additional challenges in the wake of a catastrophic event.
-In addition to preparing for natural disasters, businesses should also refer to state and local guidelines to help mitigate any further challenges and risks.
+The potential for future surges of COVID-19 cases could create additional challenges in the wake of a catastrophic event.
+In addition to preparing for natural disasters, businesses should also refer to state and local guidelines on COVID-19 to help mitigate any further challenges and risks.
 See Resources and Links below for more information, or visit the USI Public Health Emergencies site for additional articles and resources.

 Not every business requires the same preparations.
-Consider customizing your plan based on the specific needs of your business and property that adhere to state and local protocols.
+Consider customizing your plan based on the specific needs of your business and property that adhere to state and local COVID-19 protocols.
 Help speed recovery following a natural disaster by "preparing for the worst and hoping for the best."